brandonjparrott/saas-interview-challenge1/CHALLENGE.md

 ---
 For this challenge I decided to make a simple work queue process for checking if words are a Palindrome.
 Both the API and Worker are written in Typescript using Bull Queue Library to handle the Pub/Sub in Redis.
 All the services are deployed with Kubernetes and built with Docker.

+I didn't get to spend too much time on this challenge due to a busy schedule and my daughters first birthday.
+There is lots of room for improvement and I wouldn't be confident with shipping this to production or even as a POC.

 ---